hyperledger/fabric-docs-i18n/docs/source/private_data_tutorial.rst

 Start the network - 启动网络
 -----------------

-Now we are ready to step through some commands which demonstrate using private data.
+Now we are ready to step through some commands which demonstrate how to use private data.

-现在我们准备通过一些命令来演示使用私有数据。

  :guilabel:`Try it yourself`

- Before installing and instantiating the marbles private data chaincode below, we need to start the BYFN network.
+ Before installing, defining, and using the marbles private data chaincode below, we need to start the BYFN network.
 For the sake of this tutorial, we want to operate from a known initial state.
 The following command will kill any active or stale docker containers and remove previously generated artifacts.
  Therefore let's run the following command to clean up any previous
  environments:

- 在安装和初始化弹珠私有数据链码之前，我们需要启动 BYFN 网络。为了本教程，我们需要
- 在一个已知的初始化环境下操作。下边的命令会关闭所有活动状态的或者存在的 docker 容
- 器并删除之前生成的构件。让我们运行下边的命令来清理之前的环境：

  .. code:: bash